DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-13 LD Meeting.md

 - Matthew used FMOD.
 He handled implementation of sound in Realm Runner.
 	- Super good for things like detailed ambience
+- Footsteps, some ambience, a chiller backing track of some sort
+- A list of all the stuff in the showcase